guglielmosanchini/ClustViz/README.md

 4) The folder **Images** serves the purpose of storing the images plotted when using the GUI, if desired by the user.

-5) The folder **metis-5.1.0** contains the Metis library (https://metis.readthedocs.io/en/latest/).

-6) The notebook **Clustering_visualization_notebook** lets the user run every algorithm on 2D datasets; it contains a subsection for every algorithm, with the necessary modules and functions imported and some commented lines of code which can be uncommented to run the algorithms.
+5) The notebook **Clustering_visualization_notebook** lets the user run every algorithm on 2D datasets; it contains a subsection for every algorithm, with the necessary modules and functions imported and some commented lines of code which can be uncommented to run the algorithms.

-7) The script **Clustering_visualization_notebook** is just a .py version of the notebook.
+6) The script **Clustering_visualization_notebook** is just a .py version of the notebook.

-8) The script **gui** starts the GUI for the visualization of clustering algorithms.
+7) The script **gui** starts the GUI for the visualization of clustering algorithms.

 <img src="https://raw.githubusercontent.com/guglielmosanchini/Clustering/master/code_src/Images/README_pics/pic1_gui.JPG" width="450" height="350">